jsJack/jsJack/README.md

 * 🔧 I'm working on various utility tools.
 (Releasing soon!)
 * 🌐 I'm learning web frontend.
 * 💬 I can speak a basic amount of Spanish.
-* 🌟 I use Windows 11 Pro.
+* 🌟 I use AtlasOS 4 (based on Windows 11 Pro).
-* 📚 I use 2 programming langauges daily, and I know 4.
+* 📚 I use 4 programming langauges daily, and I know 6.
 * 🎧 [This](https://www.last.fm/user/JackIsNotReal) is the music I listen to.

 ### 📧 My socials